RECTOR – PROFESSOR CRAIG EVAN KLAFTER

 SPECIAL ASSISTANT TO THE RECTOR & EXECUTIVE DIRECTOR, THE HONG KONG FOUNDATION FOR AUM LIMITED – STÉPHANIE KAUV

 Stéphanie Kauv earned Licence d’économie from the Université Paris Dauphine, Master of Science in Economics from the University of Edinburgh, and Diplôme d’ingénieur des Grandes Écoles from the École nationale de la statistique et de l’analyse de l’information.
 Immediately before joining the American University of Myanmar in 2015, she served as Strategic Planning Analyst in the Office of Institutional Research and Lecturer in the College of Education at the University of Northern Iowa (USA), and as a consultant Strategic Planning Analyst for the American Council of Learned Societies (USA).
 In 2014, she received the Joe Saupe Award for Best First-Time Presenters from the Mid-America Association for Institutional Research.
-In her role as Special Assistant to the Rector, she has responsibility for planning and institutional research, serves as counsellor to the Rector, and engages in external relations.
-In her role as Executive Director of The Hong Kong Foundation for AUM Limited, she serves as the chief executive officer of this foundation, which supports the University.
-She is also a Lecturer of Economics and Statistics.
+In 2015, she was designated a “Rising Star” by the House of the Rising Stars Foundation.
+In her role as Special Assistant to the Rector, she directs AUM’s Office of Planning and Institutional Research, serves as counsellor to the Rector, and engages in external relations.
+She also serves as Executive Director of AUM’s associated foundations, and is a Lecturer of Economics and Statistics.
 Ms Kauv can be reached by email.